janikvonrotz/EverestCamp/README.md

 * Intuitive user experience
 * AutoSave everywhere
-* Drag and Drop image upload
+* Image upload by drag and drop or paste
-* Data tree to structure knoweldge articles.
+* Taxonomy editor to organize knowledge articles.
-* Drag and Drop sortable data tree
+* Drag and drop sortable taxonomy tree
-* Responsive and reactive
+* Responsive and reactive layout
 * Markdown editor with live preview

 # Todo